paulseabrook/blackjack/README.md

 - Add the ability to play with 2-4 people.
 - Add audio telling you how much your hand has.
+- Implement the ability to bet in 25 cent increments.
 - Implement the ability to split hands.
-- Implement the concept of "insurance"
+- Implement the concept of "insurance".
+- All time statistics vs. computer